Stress and the American Dream: Two Peas in a Pod?

 Respiratory issues, including rapid or shallow breathing, contribute to anxiety and panic attacks.
 Stress can also tax the cardiovascular systems, making the heart over-work.
 This can eventually lead to high blood pressure, heart attack, or stroke.

 Finally, stress can trigger the production of a natural chemical called cortisol, which puts the body at an increased state of alertness.
-Again, this is fine in the short-term, but chronic overexposure to cortisol while eventually causes wear and tear on the body.
+Again, this may be fine in the short-term, but chronic overexposure to cortisol while eventually causes wear and tear on the body (Mayo Clinic, 2024).

 Mental effects

 The mind can suffer as well.
 Researchers have discovered that chronic stress can cause changes to the brain which can contribute to mental disorder.
-Specifically, chronic stress can impede the brain’s ability to regulate itself.
+Specifically, chronic stress can impede the brain’s ability to regulate itself (Harvard Health Publishing, 2021).

 Brain matter comes in two forms: gray and white.
 Gray matter consists of neurons that store information, and white matter consists of fatty axons that fosters connectivity between neurons.
 If the brain is a map, gray matter would be the locations on the map, and white matter would be the road system that helps you get from place to place.
 Chronic stress can change the ratio of white-to-gray matter, muddling navigation and impeding the brain’s various lobes from communicating with each other.